 Getting people to the event

-Marketing your night isn't just about making people aware that it exists.
-You want people to make the effort to lock in the date, pay for a ticket, turn up and spend cash on the night!
-There are so many ways to connect with people these days but generally some kind of a connection to your organisation/club is going to be your point of difference for getting someone in the door.
+Marketing your night isn’t just about making people aware that it exists.
+You want people to make the effort to lock in the date, pay for a ticket, turn up and spend cash!
+There are so many ways to connect with people these days but, generally, some kind of a connection to your organisation / club is going to be your point of difference for getting someone in the door.

-Creating an event that interests a variety of people will get people to attend too.
-However, you may only want a specific crowd - so catering your event towards the group your wanting to interest may be a better fit for your event.
-For example, your hobby group may organising a Quiz Night so you may do a themed event.
-Check out QuizNightHQ's Guide to Trivia Rounds to ideas for specific ideas for rounds and whole Quiz Night themes.
+Creating an event that interests a variety of people will get people to attend, too.
+However, you may only want a specific crowd, so catering your event towards the group you’re wanting to interest may be a better fit for your event.
+For example, your hobby group may be organising a Quiz Night, in which case it might be preferable to do a themed event.
+Check out QuizNightHQ’s Guide to Trivia Rounds to get ideas for specific rounds and whole Quiz Night themes.

-Keep in mind the main communication tool your organisation/club uses - whether it be email, social media or printed newsletters/bulletins etc. This will guide you in the way you are best to make people aware of the event itself.
-Particularly people within your group - if they don't attend, then they also won't bring others from outside your organisation/club along.
+Keep in mind the main communication tool your organisation/club uses – whether it be email, social media or printed newsletters / bulletins etc. This will help you determine the best to make people aware of the event; particularly people within your group.
+After all, if people within your groupd don’t attend, then they also won’t bring others from outside your organisation/club.

 You should also consider the size of your event.
-If you're a major community organisation then contacting local newspapers and radio stations on top of social media and physical marketing will assist in making many people aware of the event.
-If it's a smaller organisation event then email and sms notifications may suffice.
+If you’re a major community organisation, then contacting local newspapers and radio stations (in addition to social media and physical marketin)g will assist in making many people aware of the event.
+If it’s an event for a smaller group or organisation, then email and SMS notifications may suffice.

-Keep reading for specific information and handy tips on different ways of marketing your event.
+Keep reading for specific information and handy tips on different ways to market your event.